 Popular representations of gender, sexual orientation, and intimacy still privilege cisheteronormativity and largely treat nonhegemonic identities as tragic (and disposable) or comedic.

-Teachers, doctors, and other professionals who are members of LGBTQIA+/SGL communities still risk their jobs when they disclose their identities, especially when they are of color (where job security is already more tenuous).
+Teachers, health care providers, and other professionals who are members of LGBTQIA+/SGL communities still risk their jobs when they disclose their identities, especially when they are of color (where job security is already more tenuous).

 In online environments, racist, xenophobic, transphobic, and homophobic rejection and trolling are abundant.
 It seems it would be impossible to feel safe in the world after “reading the comments,” and as young people’s lives are increasingly visible across social media platforms, so is their exposure to abuse.